openstepmedia/aws-apigateway-team-routes/payments/README.md

-# Payments Endpoint - BROKEN
+# Payments Endpoint

 This project is managed by the Payments team

-The coupons team needs their lambdas available for both
+The Payments team needs their lambdas available for both

 AWS API Gateway